lwalton101/ProjectNigel/Readme.md

     - Display information such as subtitles for what nigel is saying on screen
     - Change config(e.g default music provider)
     - Soundboard page

+## Problems
+ - If the arduinos controlling the motors are radio controlled, how does python talk to them?
+Serial, radio or magic?